Removal of DHI Complex Barriers

-The readily achievable standard, however, encourages some reasonable solution to the problem for the benefit of the disabled person and the facility owner.
-Ken Manrubia, a commercial door and hardware specialist of DLR Sales in California, states,
+The “readily achievable” standard, however, encourages some reasonable solutions to the problem that benefit the disabled person and the facility owner.
+Ken Manrubia, a commercial door and hardware specialist for DLR Sales in California, states,

 “The choice for customers is to either build up the concrete around the building or put in a modular ramp system.
 If one is using a ramp system, he should consider not only product cost but also installation method and cost.”

-Modifications can be made using expensive traditional methods of saw cutting and reforming cement or by using less costly alternative level-landing products with transitions on front and side approaches.
-Concrete, pre-fabricated aluminum, and rubber matting landing systems are the usual options, aluminum and concrete being the most expensive to purchase and install.
-The rubber level landing and ramping system also have the advantage of being easily cut to fit in the field and can be attached with adhesives or other fastening device.
+Modifications can be made using expensive traditional methods of saw cutting and reforming cement.
+Or, as thousands of businesses have found, there are a multitude of less costly alternative solutions for level-landing products with transitions on front and side approaches.
+Concrete, pre-fabricated aluminum, and rubber matting landing systems are the usual options, with aluminum and concrete being the most expensive to purchase and install.
+A rubber level landing and ramping system has the advantage of being easily cut to fit in the field and can be attached with adhesives or other fastening devices.